 12. Influence the next generation.

-Students look up to their teachers, especially if the latter is able to establish strong relationship with the former.
+Students look up to their teachers, especially if the latter is able to establish a strong relationship with the former.
 Teachers are responsible not only for educational enrichment.
-You constantly connect with your pupils and commit on reaching out to them in all levels.
+You constantly connect with your pupils and commit to reaching out to them at all levels.

 Based on Pew Research Polls, teachers are some of the most important occupations in the community.

 The single most important reason to become a teacher is to teach students not to accept the default.
 The teachers of tomorrow must show students how to create change by giving them the strategies and tools needed to actively seek out new information and create unique content based on their passions.

 “Become a teacher to teach students not to accept the default.”